syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Data-annotations.md

 # Data Annotations

-The data form supports the following attribute, and these attributes can be accessible using `System.ComponentModel.DataAnnotation`.
+The data form supports the following attribute, and these attributes can be accessible using `System.ComponentModel.DataAnnotation` assembly.

 ## Display attribute